 Applying dental sealants is usually quick and painless!
 Most kids find the process very easy and we can usually apply sealants the same day as your child’s exam and cleaning.
 If your child is a little more nervous, we may recommend scheduling a separate appointment so we can spend a little more time to help ease your child’s anxiety and make the process go as smooth as possible.

-Our custom-made mouthguards work just like a helmet or kneepads – they provide durable protection for growing teeth and gums so that you can relax on the sidelines.
+Our custom-made mouth guards work just like a helmet or knee pads – they provide durable protection for growing teeth and gums so that you can relax on the sidelines.
 Better yet, they’ll fit much more comfortably and may provide better protection than a “one size fits all” model that comes from the nearest athletics store.

-Dental Care for Special Needs Children
+Dentistry for Children with Special Needs

 Dr. Sarah and her team will communicate with your child in a method that they are most comfortable with.
 By establishing our office as their Dental Home, special needs patients and their parents learn individualized preventive oral health practices that significantly reduce their risk of preventable dental disease.